gardenofegan/northdearbornpantry-hugo/site/content/events/_index.md

     imageUrl: /img/sign1.jpg
     text: ' This ongoing fundraiser takes place the 2nd Wednesday of each month at Snappy Tomato in Bright.
 The pantry receives a percentage of sales and all tips.'
 ---
 There are several events throughout the year that raise money for the North Dearborn Pantry.
 This tab is a general timetable.
-Floow us on Facebook, Twitter, or Instagram for fast updates.
+Follow us on Facebook, Twitter, or Instagram for fast updates.